miguelbonilla1/ai-automation/README.md

 # 🤖 AI-Enhanced To-Do List App

 A Next.js to-do list application with AI-powered task enhancement, built with Supabase, N8N automation, and deployed on Vercel.
+Updated for production deployment.

 ## ✨ Features